TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

 The next steps assume the certificate key is called `key.pem`, so you'll need to rename `cert-key.pem` to `key.pem`.

-Your directory should look like this:
+At the end, your directory should look like this:

 ```bash
 cert.pem